romanvm/WsgiBoostServer/Readme.rst

 First, install prerequisites::

-  $ sudo apt-get install build-essential python-dev zlib1g-dev libbz2-dev libboost-all-dev
+  $ sudo apt-get install build-essential python-dev python-pip zlib1g-dev libbz2-dev libboost-all-dev

-To build against Python 3 you need to install the respective development library, for example ``python3-dev``.
+To build against Python 3 you need to install the respective libraries, for example ``python3-dev`` and ``python3-pip``.

 Then build::